ACCA vs CPA: Differences & Career Prospects | Zell Education

 • Understanding the structure and functioning of corporation tax.

-• Analyzing income tax, capital gains tax, and value-added tax.
+• Analysing income tax, capital gains tax, and value-added tax.

 • Using the tax framework of the UK as a reference for other countries.